Hyper5phere/simple-c-compiler/README.md

 ## Installation and Testing

-For testing there is a simple test program that prints the 5 first odd numbers
+For testing the compiler here is a simple test program that prints the 5 first odd numbers
 ```c
 /*
  * Simple example source code